redhat-developer/app-services-cli/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: "Feedback"
-about: Give us general feedback about the rhoas CLI
+about: Give us general feedback about the RHOAS CLI
 title: ''
 labels: feedback
 assignees: ''